Frits Korthals Altes: Political career

 In April 1991 Korthals Altes announced that he wanted to return to the Senate.
-After the Senate election of 1991 Korthals Altes was elected again as a Member of the Senate, he resigned as a Member of the House of Representatives the day he was installed as a Member of the Senate, taking office on 11 June 1991 serving as a frontbencher chairing several parliamentary committees.
-Korthals Altes also became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Unilever, KPN, Randstad Holding, Arcadis, Carnegie Foundation, Stichting INGKA Foundation, and the Institute of International Relations Clingendael) and served on several state commissions and councils on behalf of the government.
-Following the Senate election of 1991 Korthals Altes was selected as Parliamentary leader of the People's Party for Freedom and Democracy in the Senate, taking office on 13 June 1995.
-Korthals Altes was nominated as President of the Senate following the appointed of Herman Tjeenk Willink as Vice-President of the Council of State, taking office on 11 March 1997.
-In September 2001 Korthals Altes announced his retirement from national politics.
-He resigned as President of the Senate and a Member of the Senate on 2 October 2001.
+In the 1991 Senate election, Korthals Altes was elected again to the Senate; he resigned from the House of Representatives upon his installation as a member of the Senate on 11 June 1991, and served as a frontbencher chairing several parliamentary committees.
+Korthals Altes also became active in the private and public sectors, occupying numerous seats as a corporate director and nonprofit director on boards of directors and supervisory boards (Unilever, KPN, Randstad NV, Arcadis, Carnegie Foundation, Stichting INGKA Foundation, and the Institute of International Relations Clingendael), and serving on several state commissions and councils on behalf of the government.
+Following the 1991 Senate election, Korthals Altes was selected as parliamentary leader of the People's Party for Freedom and Democracy in the Senate, taking office on 13 June 1995.
+Korthals Altes was nominated as President of the Senate following the appointment of Herman Tjeenk Willink as Vice-President of the Council of State, taking office on 11 March 1997.
+In September 2001, Korthals Altes announced his retirement from national politics.
+He resigned as President of the Senate and a member of the Senate on 2 October 2001.

-Biography

-Early life

-Frederik Korthals Altes was born on 15 May 1931 in Amsterdam.
-He worked as a lawyer from 1957 until 1982.

-Politics

-After the second Lubbers cabinet fell because of a parliamentary motion of no confidence by the VVD faction, new elections were called, and Korthals Altes was elected to the Dutch House of Representatives.
-In 1991, he was elected back again to the Dutch Senate, where he became a Chairman of the Senate in 1997.
-From 1990 to 1997, he was also practising law again, with the Dutch firm Nauta Dutilh.

 With his resignation from the senate in 2001, he was nominated as Minister of State.
 Earlier in 1997, the VVD gave him an honorary membership.

-From 1997 until 2001, he was President of the Senate.

 The Dutch Queen nominated Korthals Altes, alongside Rein Jan Hoekstra (CDA), as informateur, after a first round of talks between the CDA and Labour Party (PvdA) to form a new cabinet failed.
 The second Balkenende cabinet between the VVD, CDA and D66, was installed in May 2003.

 Korthals Altes chaired a commission in 2007 that looked into the Dutch election process.
 The final report of the commission advised the government to abandon electronic voting machines, as they lack a paper trail.